-At the Membership Business Meeting, the Chairman of the Nominations and Credentials Committee will present the Nominations and

-Credentials Committee's slate of nomination(s), if any, for Honorary Vice President(s).
+At the Membership Business Meeting, the Chairman of the Nominations and Credentials Committee will present the Nominations and Credentials Committee's slate of nomination(s), if any, for Honorary Vice President(s).
 Nomination(s) for Honorary Vice President(s) will not be received from the floor.
-After presentation of the Nominations and Credentials Committee's slate of nomination(s) for Honorary Vice President, the President will conduct the election.
+After presentation of the Nominations and Credentials Committee's slate of nomination(s)

-(f) International Directors.
-Each officially recognized international affiliate shall appoint one Appointed International Director.
-The current president of the international affiliate shall certify in writing to AQHA's Executive Vice President his/her board's appointment to serve as the Appointed International Director at least thirty (30) days prior to the annual meeting of the Board of Directors.
+- for Honorary Vice President, the President will conduct the election. (f) Appointed International Representatives.
+Each officially recognized international affiliate shall appoint one Appointed International Representative.
+The current president of the international affiliate shall certify in writing to AQHA's Chief Executive Officer his/her board's appointment to serve as the Appointed International Representative at least thirty (30) days prior to the annual meeting of the Board of Directors.
 The president of the international affiliate may however make changes to their appointment up to seven (7) days prior to the annual meeting of the Board of Directors.
-Appointed International Directors shall be in addition to an international country's Elected Director(s), if any, specified in Article III Section I(a) above.
-Appointed International Directors shall be domiciled in the country that his/her international affiliate represents by actual residence therein, having the intent to make it his/her permanent home.
-To be eligible to become an Appointed International Director, an individual shall be a member in good standing of AQHA.
-Depending upon which international affiliate an Appointed International Director represents, an Appointed International Director shall represent one of the following International Districts: (I) Europe; (2) Mexico, South and Central America; or (3) Australasia-Africa.
+Appointed International Representatives shall be in addition to an international country's Elected Director(s), if any, specified in Article III Section 1(a) above.
+Appointed International Representatives shall be domiciled in the country that his/her international affiliate represents by actual residence therein, having the intent to make it his/her permanent home.
+To be eligible to become an Appointed International Representative, an individual shall be a member in good standing of AQHA.
+Appointed International Representatives shall serve on the International Committee during their term. - (g) Any Elected Director who is absent for two (2) consecutive times from the General Board Meeting and New Board Meeting at AQHA's Annual Convention is automatically removed as a Director without further action, upon his/her second absence, making available for his/her District a vacancy to be filled by regular election of an individual who will represent that District's interests at AQHA's Annual Convention and Board of Directors meetings.
+Failure to attend either the General Board Meeting or the New Board Meeting at an AQHA Annual Convention shall be considered an absence.
+However, failure to attend both the General Board Meeting and the New Board Meeting at an AQHA Annual Convention shall only be considered one (1) absence.
+Absences shall be evidenced by roll call at both the General Board Meeting and the New Board Meeting.